-The cost does not include:
+The total blepharoplasty cost doesn’t include:

 A surgeon’s fee will depend on their experience, the type of procedure, the extremity of the case, and other factors.
 Many surgeons offer patient financing plans.

-Note that most health insurance providers don’t cover cosmetic surgery or any complications associated with cosmetic surgeries, including eyelid surgery.
+Note that most health insurance providers don’t cover cosmetic surgery or any complications associated with cosmetic surgeries, including eyelid lift surgery.